Diffusion Models for Constrained Domains: Introduction

 \section{Introduction}

 In this supplementary, we first recall some key concepts from Riemannian geometry in \cref{sec:riemannain_intro}.
-In \cref{sec:brownian} we remind the expression of the Brownian motion in local coordinates, and use it to derive the SDE that the Langevin dynamics satisfy. in \cref{sec:impl-score-match} we derive the implicit score matching loss.
+In \cref{sec:brownian} we remind the expression of the Brownian motion in local coordinates.
+Details about the geodesic Brownian motion are given in \Cref{sec:geod-brown-moti}.
+Background on the Skorokhod problem is given in \Cref{sec:refl-brown-moti}.
+In \cref{sec:impl-score-match} we derive the implicit score matching loss.
 We give details about the likelihood evaluation in \Cref{sec:likel-eval}.
 Then in \cref{sec:time-revers-refl} we prove the time-reversal formula of reflected Brownian motion.
 In \cref{sec:protein_background} we give some background on the conformational modelling of proteins backbone for the experiment in \cref{subsec:protein_loops}.
 In \cref{sec:robotic_arm} we detail the geometrical constraint arising from the configurational robotics arm modelling experiment from \cref{subsec:psd_matrices}.
 Additional results, training and miscalleneous experimental details are reported in \Cref{sec:exp_details}.